mlartorg/deforestation/README.md

 # deforestation
 We trained a Convolutional Autoencoder to memorise the look of Taiga forests.
-While the network tries to reconstruct the memories they get distorted in a series of transformations finally turning it into something completely else
+While the network tries to reconstruct the memories they get distorted in a series of transformations ultimately turning it into something completely else